 Many years ago, we were travelling with friends in South Africa when their car broke down.
 We were stranded on a lonely road, with temperatures well below freezing and we did not have warm enough clothing for the weather.
 The engine of the car had completely seized and we were in a desperate situation.
 Instead of praying panic prayers, we decided to offer a sacrifice of thanksgiving.
 We thanked the Lord for what had happened, and for the miracle that He was about to do.
 My friend, Keith, the driver of the car, tried once more to start the car.
 This time the engine sprang to life and we were able to return home.
 The following morning when Keith tried to start his car, he found that the engine was completely damaged and beyond repair.
 We realized that God had done a great miracle in response to our thanksgiving.

-Thirdly, thanksgiving is a form of prayer: Paul writes to Timothy and says, “I exhort Therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men.”
+Thirdly, thanksgiving is a form of prayer: Paul writes in 1 Timothy 2:1, “I exhort Therefore, that, first of all, supplications, prayers, intercessions, and giving of thanks, be made for all men.”
 Prayer and thanksgiving work together.
 In fact, thanksgiving or thankfulness is a catalyst to make our prayers more effective.
 In Colossians 4.2 we read, “Continue earnestly in prayer with thanksgiving.”
 The more we thank God, the easier it is to pray.
 Even if we do not know how to pray, we can always give thanks.

 A powerful example of prayer and thanksgiving working together is when Jesus raised Lazarus from the dead, We read in John 11:41, “And Jesus lifted up his eyes, and said, Father, I thank You that You have heard me.”
 Like Jesus, we can thank God for the miracle, even before it manifests.
 Therefore, if we do not know how to pray, we can spend time just thanking God for who He is and for all the wonderful things He has done for us.